Mabini, Pangasinan: Government

+Local government

-Mabini, belonging to the first congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
+Mabini is part of the first congressional district of the province of Pangasinan.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 List of municipal mayors

 The municipal heads from the time when it was founded up to the present.

+Education

+The Mabini Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public elementary and high schools.